The Benefits of Doing Less as a Mom - Baby Chick

 Doing Less is Freeing for Moms

-Between the inevitable social media comparison game, casual playgroup conversations, and society, moms face much pressure to do it all.
+Between the inevitable social media comparison game, casual playgroup conversations, and societal expectations, moms face significant pressure to do it all.
 Raise happy, healthy, considerate, and bright kids.
-Sign them up for sports and extracurriculars every season and get them to weekly activities.
+Sign them up for sports and extracurricular activities every season, and encourage them to attend regularly.
 Plan the most Pinterest-worthy birthday parties and the most exciting family vacations.
 Come up with the most creative, kid-friendly meals.

-All that and more, on top of everyday duties such as work (or 24/7 child-rearing), taking care of the home, and maintaining relationships.
+All that and more, on top of everyday duties such as work (or 24/7 child-rearing), managing the home, and nurturing relationships.
 All while (hopefully) making room for self-care.
-However, when we let go of the notion that we must do it all, we can begin to breathe.
+However, when we let go of the notion that we must do it all, we can begin to breathe more easily.
 And relish in the freedom of simply experiencing motherhood for what it is: our own unique journey.
 And the benefits of doing less don’t stop there.

 Doing Less Teaches Our Children Balance and Rest

-When we stop aiming to do it all, we begin enjoying whatever “it all” is that matters.
+When we stop aiming to do it all, we begin to enjoy whatever “it all” is that truly matters.
 I don’t know about you, but if I could pick between a quiet (who are we kidding, probably still chaotic) Saturday morning at home, cozied up in pajamas with my tiny humans enjoying cartoons and box mix pancakes, or scrambling out the door to one kid’s soccer practice followed by another’s fourth playdate of the week and our third trip to the grocery store in two days, I’d pick the former.
-As moms, it’s easy to get caught up in the habit of going nonstop, day in and day out.
-When we stop to ask ourselves why we need to do so – and then decide to slow down – we teach our children the importance of not running on empty.
+As moms, it’s easy to get caught up in the habit of going nonstop, day after day.
+When we stop to ask ourselves why we need to do so — and then decide to slow down — we teach our children the importance of not running on empty.

 Doing Less Allows Us to Do More of What We Value

-It’s natural for moms to want to give their kids the best of everything, experiences included.
+It’s natural for mothers to want to give their children the best of everything, including experiences.
 Are we really trying to do it all for their sake, though?
 Or are we filling our refrigerator calendar with what we’re interested in for our kiddos?
 Scaling back on the weekly family schedule allows us to rethink what interests everyone.
 This allows everyone’s cups to be filled with genuinely fulfilling things.

 Doing Less Benefits Our Health and Well-Being

-When we fill our to-do lists with less of the unnecessary, we have more time to focus on being the most content we can be.
+When we fill our to-do lists with less of the unnecessary, we have more time to focus on being as content as possible.
 Whether this means soaking in the tub for a solid 20 minutes, resting our bodies, getting out in nature, or nourishing our minds and souls with a cup of tea and a good book, this gift keeps giving.
 When we do less, we set an example for our children to prioritize their health and well-being.
 That’s a lesson they’ll appreciate as they grow older and navigate their habits of “doing” vs. “being.”

 Doing Less Allows Us to Write Our Motherhood Stories

 It’s easy to get caught up in wanting to keep up with what everyone else is doing.
-But a benefit of doing less allows us to craft every chapter of our motherhood journeys in a way that’s authentic to ourselves and our families.
+However, a benefit of doing less is that it allows us to craft every chapter of our motherhood journeys in a way that’s authentic to ourselves and our families.
 When we cut out the noise and look within to discover what’s worth making time for, we can define our motherhood experiences on our terms.
 This is where real joy lives.

 Tips and Tricks for Doing Less